WuOmicsLab/NUWA/README.md

 NUWA is free for academic users of non-commercial purposes.
 Commercial use of NUWA requires a license.
 If NUWA package was used for your analysis, please cite our package and the used deconvolution algorithm(s).

+## Metaphor of the package name NUWA (女娲)
+In Chinese mythology, [Nuwa](https://mythopedia.com/topics/nuwa) is considered to be the first being and has a famous story for saving humanity by mending a hole in the sky.

 ## References
 | Name | license | PMID | Citation |